slatedocs/slate/source/includes/event_subscriptions.md

 ### Response

-Successful requests will return a json payload of the project that was created and a `201` status code.
+Successful requests will return a json payload of the event subscription that was created and a `201` status code.

 > 201